mericapewpew/shvss/README.md

 Self Hosted Video Subscription Server

 ## Description
-A server that displays youtube and odysee videos in chronological order based on what you add to the subs div.
+A server that displays youtube, odysee and rumble videos in chronological order based on what you add to the subs div.

 ## Installation
 * install build requirements